Bush1122/Bush1122/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bush1122&label=Profile%20views&color=0e75b6&style=flat" alt="bush1122" /> </p>

 <h4>About me</h4>
-<p>I'm Bushra Yousaf, a dedicated React Developer holding a Bachelor's degree in Computer Science.
-My passion lies in crafting engaging and interactive web experiences.
-I have experience in product design and adding to cart functionalities using Redux and Context API.</p>
+<p>Bushra Yousaf is a dedicated React Developer with a Bachelor's degree in Computer Science, passionate about crafting engaging and interactive web experiences.
+With experience in product design and adding to cart functionalities using Redux and Context API, Bushra also has a strong foundation in backend development, including Express.js for building RESTful APIs, integrating with databases like MongoDB, and implementing authentication and user management systems.
+This combination of frontend and backend expertise allows Bushra to develop full-stack web applications that are both user-friendly and robust.</p>

 <h4>Experience</h4>
 <p><strong>Internship at Ezitech</strong> (March 2024 - July 2024) 🏢</p>